Chris022/kotlin-dagger-tutorial/README.md

 # Kotlin Dagger Tutorial
 My attempt at creating a Dagger tutorial (for Kotlin).
 ## Intro
 The goal of this tutorial is to teach the absolute basics needed to create a simple application.
 More in depth examples and documentation can be found on the [Dagger Website](https://dagger.dev/dev-guide/).
+This tutorial assumes a basic understanding of dependency injection and is meant more as a dictionary than a real tutorial.
 ## Installation
 For a more general installation guide check the [Dagger Readme](https://github.com/google/dagger).
 In this document I will be using Gradle as buildsystem.